72% of small business owners would rather spend more money on PPC ads than on search engine optimization.

 If your email marketing isn’t working, it’s not because email marketing is no good, it’s because your emails are not compelling enough.

-For a lot of businesses, email marketing accounts for around 23% of sales — so, we know it works.
+For a lot of businesses, email marketing accounts for a big portion of sales — so, we know it works.

 How can you join this group?